Achno/gowall-docs/docs/installation.md

 sudo cp gowall /usr/local/bin/
 ```

+Otherwise you can also just build the project yourself check the [section below](#build-from-source-cutting-edge)

 ### MacOS (currently behind on v0.2.0)

 A special thank you to `chenrui333` for making this possible.